Inrad Optics (INRD) versus Its Competitors Head-To-Head Comparison

-Inrad Optics (OTCMKTS:INRD – Get Rating) is one of 30 public companies in the “Electronic components, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Inrad Optics to similar businesses based on the strength of its institutional ownership, dividends, earnings, risk, valuation, analyst recommendations and profitability.
+Inrad Optics (OTCMKTS:INRD – Get Rating) is one of 30 public companies in the “Electronic components, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare Inrad Optics to similar businesses based on the strength of its profitability, institutional ownership, valuation, dividends, analyst recommendations, risk and earnings.

-This is a breakdown of current ratings and recommmendations for Inrad Optics and its rivals, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Inrad Optics and its competitors, as provided by MarketBeat.com.

 |Sell Ratings